 Mount Cameroon is the highest mountain in West Africa which towers above the friendly town of Buea in the West.
 It is also an active volcano which last erupted in 2012.

-There are few things I’ve done as challenging as this hike, but altitude trekking has never been my thing.
+There are few things I’ve done as challenging as Mount Cameroon, but altitude trekking has never been my thing.
 Standing at 4,040 meters (13,255ft) above sea level, it’s not a walk in the park but the mountain doesn’t tease the idea that it’s an easy climb.

 The difference between Mount Cameroon and other mountains, is there are no switchbacks.
 There are no twists, turns or flat patches where you can gather your thoughts (and breath) for the next onslaught.
 The trail goes up at an alarming angle.
 It’s painful, it burns the calves and quads, but it’s also incredibly beautiful and it more than earned its place on our travel Cameroon itinerary.